Assistant Professor, Director of St. Ignatius Institute

-Jessica Blum-Sorensen earned a PhD from Yale University in 2015, an MA and MPhil in classical philology from Yale in 2012, and a BA in classics from Trinity College Dublin in 2005.
+Jessica Blum-Sorensen is Assistant Professor and Program Director of Classical Studies, and Director of the St. Ignatius Institute at USF.
+She earned a PhD from Yale University in 2015, an MA and MPhil in classical philology from Yale in 2012, and a BA in classics from Trinity College Dublin in 2005.
 Before joining the Department of Languages, Literatures, and Cultures in 2017, she was a visiting assistant professor at Wabash College and a visiting lecturer at UC Irvine.

 She specializes in imperial Latin poetry and the epic tradition, and is co-editor of The Epic Journey in Greek and Roman Literature, published in 2019 with Cambridge University Press.
-Her current book project, Epic Ambition: Hercules and the Politics of Emulation in Valerius Flaccus’ Argonautica, examines the intersection of Roman social discourses and the epic tradition in the tumultuous political world of Flavian Rome.
+Her forthcoming monograph, Epic Ambition: Hercules and the Politics of Emulation in Valerius Flaccus’ Argonautica, examines the intersection of Roman social discourses and the epic tradition in the tumultuous political world of Flavian Rome.

 - Program Director, Classical Studies

 - PhD, Yale University

 - "Epic Ambition: Hercules and the Politics of Emulation in Valerius Flaccus’ Argonautica" (forthcoming, University of Wisconsin Press)